We will help you craft a plan that's right for you.

 Plan every part of how your estate is handled.
 You can save your estate money on taxes or you can give gifts and charitable donations, offsetting the estate tax.

-A Statutory Durable Power of Attorney is another important document often utilized in creating and devising estate plans.
+A Financial Power of Attorney is another important document often utilized in creating and devising estate plans.
 Through this document, you can assign someone, an Agent, to act on your behalf regarding financial matters.
-Statutory Durable Power of Attorneys are only active when you choose for them to be, which may be while you are well and/or only if you become incapacitated.
+Financial Power of Attorneys are only active when you choose for them to be, which may be while you are well and/or only if you become incapacitated.
 Additionally, you have the ability to decide exactly what financial matters you want your agent to be responsible.
 This responsibility could include everything, or it may be limited to specific financial obligations.

-You May Want to Utilize a Statutory Durable Power of Attorney if:
+You May Want to Utilize a Financial Power of Attorney if:

 You want to appoint someone to manage your financial matters if/when you become incapacitated.